Navigation: Examples and Tutorials >

 Not very promising.
 Let's open the equity graph to see how it looks in more detail (double-click on the above row):

-(note that you can use the L key to toggle between Log scale and Arithmetic scale, or press the right mouse button on the graph to see this and other options on its menu)
+(Note that you can use the L key to toggle between Log scale and Arithmetic scale, or press the right mouse button on the graph to see this and other options on its menu.)

 This graph shows the purpose of the SPY benchmark.
-Buy and hold SPY is not included in the reported 5.55% ROR or 51.59% MaxDD.
+Buy and hold SPY is not included in the reported 5.04% ROR or 50.98% MaxDD.
 Those are the stats for the ETF strategy alone.
-But the SPY benchmark is included in the above graph as the red line, showing that, overall, this ETF rotational strategy did not beat buy-and-hold of the index, though prior to 2015 it was slightly ahead.
+But the SPY benchmark is included in the above graph as the red line, showing that, overall, this ETF rotational strategy did not beat buy-and-hold of the index, though prior to 2014 it was slightly ahead.

 Run the 5 tests and look at the results:

-Now if you want to go nuts with data-mining, go back into Optimize and check all 3 parameter boxes.
+Now if you want to go nuts with data mining, go back into Optimize and check all 3 parameter boxes.

 Run all 50 tests and sort by net profit to see what would have worked best: